-West African nations using the CFA, Brunei - or not taking out medical insurance!
+West African nations using the CFA/ECO, Brunei - or not taking out medical insurance!

 Middle East: Israel - Lebanon and Syria plus numerous other nations that won't like that passport stamp

 Asia: Korea (North to South); Burma (some access overland, but no way into India/Bangladesh); India - China (go via Nepal or Pakistan).
 Many passes from Central Asia to China or closed to foreigners.

 Europe: Europe's last closed borders are Armenia with Turkey and Azerbaijan